QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 ## Rationale

-The great thing about SonarQube is that is reports in an objective, non disputable, way issues based on a predefined set of rules or checks that need to be activated.
+The great thing about SonarQube is that it reports in an objective, non disputable, way issues based on a predefined set of rules or checks that need to be activated.
 Depending on the rules SonarQube administrators activate reported issues will differ and so will technical debt.

 While this (really) is great, my experience showed that it is not perfect due to two reasons.